Nicka-R/Automatisation/immo-api-php/README.md

 # database

-- import schema.sql in your database
+- Database is already imported in the docker container